Narmilan-A/Remote-Weed-Detection/bitou_bush/scripts/multispectral/README.md

 1. **Data Augmentation**: Augmenting the dataset by applying transformations such as rotation, scaling, flipping, and cropping can help diversify the training data, thereby improving the model's ability to generalize to unseen data.

 2. **Hyperparameter Tuning**: Experimenting with different learning rates, batch sizes, and epochs can optimize the model's training process.
-Techniques like learning rate scheduling and early stopping can also be employed to fine-tune training dynamics.
+Techniques such as learning rate scheduling and early stopping can also be employed to fine-tune training dynamics.

 3. **Architecture Modifications**: Adjusting the architecture of the neural network, such as adding more layers, increasing the number of filters, or using deeper network architectures, can enhance the model's capacity to capture intricate patterns in the data.

-4. **Regularization Techniques**: Incorporating regularization techniques like dropout or weight decay can prevent overfitting by imposing constraints on the model parameters during training.
+4. **Regularisation Techniques**: Incorporating regularisation techniques like dropout or weight decay can prevent overfitting by imposing constraints on the model parameters during training.

 5. **Transfer Learning**: Leveraging pre-trained models and fine-tuning them on the specific task at hand can expedite the training process and potentially improve performance, especially when working with limited training data.

 6. **Ensemble Learning**: Combining predictions from multiple models, either through averaging or stacking, can often lead to superior performance compared to individual models, by leveraging diverse sources of information.

-7. **Optimized Data Preprocessing**: Fine-tuning data preprocessing steps such as normalization, feature scaling, and handling missing values can ensure that the model receives high-quality input data, leading to improved performance.
+7. **Optimised Data Preprocessing**: Fine-tuning data preprocessing steps such as normalization, feature scaling, and handling missing values can ensure that the model receives high-quality input data, leading to improved performance.

 8. **Vegetation Indices**: Incorporating vegetation indices such as NDVI (Normalized Difference Vegetation Index), NDRE (Normalized Difference Red Edge), and MSAVI (Modified Soil-Adjusted Vegetation Index) can provide additional spectral information to the model, aiding in the discrimination of different vegetation types and enhancing classification accuracy.